5 Evidence-based formative assessment strategies using tech tools

 Not every student is willing to raise their hand publicly, and this popular method of questioning means many are left behind during formative assessments.
 Student-response systems increase participation and draw out reluctant participants.
 (Graham et al., 2007) Nearpod developed the optional feature to make student responses anonymous in order to promote increased participation and reduce feelings of vulnerability (Caldwell, 2007).
 In Nearpod lessons, the barriers to entry for participating are reduced compared to raising your hand in class.

 One study found that teachers can maximize learning outcomes and promote inclusivity by allowing students to submit audio recordings in lieu of written responses (Dalton, Herbert, & Daysher, 2003).
 Nearpod has a feature whereby students can submit audio responses to an open-ended question.
 Cheryl Staats argues that every educator enters the classroom with some degree of implicit bias, manifesting itself in who gets called on, who is believed in, and general classroom attitudes (2016).
-It can be a hard thing to spot in oneself, let alone curb entirely, but technology can play a pivotal role in democratizing classroom participation.
+It can be a hard thing to spot in oneself, let alone curb entirely, but technology can play a pivotal role in democratizing classroom participation and formative assessment strategies.

 5. Incorporate educational games

 Educational games create engaging, fun, and valuable learning experiences for students.
-These types of formative assessment tech tools help build 21st-century social skills and problem-solving skills and build community, all while learning.
+These types of formative assessment tech tools help build 21st-century social skills and problem-solving skills and build community, all while learning and boosting student achievement.
 Games are most effective when well-planned and integrated into learning objectives.
 With Time to Climb, you can include an existing Nearpod lesson or use it as a quick stand-alone activity.
 Students compete to get to the top of a mountain by answering a series of questions correctly and quickly to become one of the top three winners of the game.
 Teachers can choose a setting, and students select a character.
 It’s a teacher and student favorite!

-Start using Nearpod’s formative assessments for free!
+Start using Nearpod’s formative assessments

 Works Cited in Research Base